 We will carry out three distinct pieces of work that will run parallel with the other components as below.

 i) Systematic review: will be carried out to understand what works in reducing perceived stress in adolescents and young adults.
+We will follow the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) statement.55

+Eligibility criteria, search strategy and identification of literature: We will consider any non-therapeutic psychological interventions as our exposure of interest.
+Outcome will be ‘perceived stress’ in adolescents and young adults.
+We will include all intervention studies published in English until the start of the review process.
+We will search Medline/PubMed and the Cochrane Library databases using the medical subject headings (MeSH) terms and text word terms and reference lists of retrieved literature.

+Data extraction and quality assessment: Data extraction and quality assessment of each article will be carried out independently by GVK and another assessor.
+Discrepancies between assessors will be resolved by discussion with a third independent assessor.

 Evidence synthesised from this will inform the content and delivery form of the intervention.

 Ii) Formative qualitative research: We will conduct qualitative interviews with ~25 adolescents and young adults in Mysore, soliciting their views on stresses and stressors that affect their daily life, and the ways to tackle them.
 Specific suggestions from the participants for activities and techniques to be used in the intervention design will be discussed (eg. digital sources of support).
 Analysis of the pooled data from this work will identify ‘guiding principles’ on the key issues that must be addressed by the intervention, and specific ideas about the most effective types of support that could be offered.